Exterior Basement Waterproofing: A Comprehensive Guide

 Labor | $100 to $200 per hour |

-On average, exterior basement waterproofing projects range from $5,000 to $20,000, with larger or more complicated jobs likely exceeding this range.
+On average, exterior basement waterproofing projects range from $5,000 to $20,000, but larger or more complex jobs can exceed that range.

 Factors That Affect Costs